 The system must be seen as a whole, the halo, the growbag, and waterer, as they mutually work in unison and harmony with each other.
 You can see the waterer as a way of reducing the watering frequency, the halo as a device to add more compost to allow the tomato plant to grow stronger and a way to add liquid fertiliser.
 By itself, the compost growbag will not do as well.

 In this article, we have discussed how to get the best from your growbags.
 You do not have to suffer from plants dying because of the lack of water, or because of lack of decent, quality compost.
 The watering problem is solved via the halo and/or growbag waterer.
 Lack of compost can be solved via the halo.
-The devices cover all the bases: watering, feeding, and cane support, so you tomatoes will be at their best.
+The devices cover all the bases: watering, feeding, and cane support, so your tomatoes will be at their best.

 If you follow my advice, you will get the best from your growbags.
-If you have any question that you want to raise or comments that you want to make, please do so in the comment box below.
+If you have any questions that you want to raise or comments that you want to make, please do so in the comment box below.